VirtusLab/git-machete/docs/source/cli/gitlab.rst

     If ``.git/info/reviewers`` file is present, its contents (one GitLab login per line) are used to set reviewers.

     The subject of the first unique commit of the branch is used as MR title.
-    If ``.git/info/description`` or ``.gitlab/merge_request_templates/Default.md`` file is present, its contents are used as MR description.
+    If ``.git/info/description`` or ``.gitlab/merge_request_templates/Default.md`` template is present, its contents are used as MR description.
     Otherwise (or if ``machete.gitlab.forceDescriptionFromCommitMessage`` is set), MR description is taken from message body of the first unique commit of the branch.

-    If the newly-created MR is stacked atop another MR, the actual MR description posted to GitLab will be prepended with a section listing the entire related chain of MRs.
+    If the newly-created MR is stacked atop another MR, the actual MR description posted to GitLab will include a generated section ("intro") listing the entire related chain of MRs. This section will be delimited with ``<!-- start git-machete generated -->`` and ``<!-- end git-machete generated -->`` comments in Markdown.
+If an MR template file exists and contains these comments already, the generated section will be placed between them; otherwise, it will be placed at the beginning.

     **Options:**